miracleobatare/Javascript/README.md

-Here's a sample README for a JavaScript learning repository that you can post on GitHub:

----

 # JavaScript Learning Repository

 Welcome to my **JavaScript Learning Repository**!
 This repository is dedicated to helping me master JavaScript.
 It contains resources, exercises, projects, and examples to help you build a solid understanding of JavaScript.